Hard Sample Mining Enabled Supervised Contrastive Feature Learning for Wind Turbine Pitch System Fault Diagnosis: Proposed method

-The key to the proposed method is to combine HSM as a unified framework with CFL and MLP, allowing CFL to learn more compact representations and train better MLP classifiers for more accurate diagnosis of hard-to-classify faults in wind turbine pitch systems.
-As shown in detail in Algorithm\ref{hsmsclalgorithm}, the two stages, CFL and MLP, each invoke HSM as a framework to construct more challenging mini-batches.
+The key to the proposed HSMSCL is to combine HSM as a unified framework with SCL and MLP, allowing SCL to learn more compact representations and train better MLP classifiers for more accurate diagnosis of hard-to-classify faults in wind turbine pitch systems.
+As shown in detail in Algorithm\ref{hsmsclalgorithm}, the two stages, SCL and MLP, each invoke HSM as a framework to construct more challenging mini-batches.

+By introducing hard samples through HSM, SCL enhances the learning of the model for sample similarity and difference, which in turn improves the model's performance in the fault diagnosis task.
+Through multiple rounds of training, the model gradually learns more discriminative features, which provides a better basis for feature representation in the subsequent MLP stage.

+The main purpose of the MLP stage is to mine hard samples by using HSM and use these hard samples for training the MLP model.
+Hard samples introduce challenges in the training process and can motivate the model to better adapt to complex situations, thus improving the overall performance.
+Repeating the process of multiple rounds of training and updating the list of misclassified samples allows the MLP model to progressively optimize itself and enhance its accuracy and robustness to complex fault diagnosis tasks.

+Overall, the proposed HSMSCL improves the performance of the fault diagnosis model for hard samples by utilizing the HSM framework based on the two-step approach of SCL and MLP.